SuperNar3k/CSCI4061_P4/README.md

 * Christopher Liu (liux3770)

 **Contribution:**
-* Yna Roxas: server.c, client.c
+* Yna Roxas: server.c, client.c, readme.md
-* Narek Ohanyan: readme.md, documentations, word length calculation
+* Narek Ohanyan: readme.md, documentations, word length calculation, custom IP inputting
-* Christopher Liu:
+* Christopher Liu: server.c, client.c, histogram, testing

 We tried our best to divide and conquer this project equally, giving each other more work if needed to make our contributions equal and fair to each other.